ozmartins/iparty-graphql/README.md

 ## Project Status

-This project is just project developed to learn more about GraphQL and Apollo.
+This is just project developed to learn more about GraphQL and Apollo.

 ## Installation and Setup Instructions